MetaMask/design-tokens/README.md

 yarn add @metamask/design-tokens
 ```

-Import the design tokens stylesheet into your css or scss.
+Import the design tokens stylesheet into your CSS or SCSS.

 Please note the file path will depend on where in your project you are importing it from.